david-m-murray-1/Arduino-Due-Guitar-Pedal/README.md

 ARDUINO DUE 24-bit resolution guitar pedal.
 I2S comm. with Cirrus CS4271 audio codec.
 96 kHz sampling rate.
-RMS normalization across all samples at the output Dynamically scaled (dynamic range compression), logarithmic output (dB).
+Dynamically scaled (RMS scaling dynamic range compression), logarithmic output (dB).
 Circularly buffered.

 may apply normalization to the input instead of the output.
 Or at both places.
 I.e.: Linearly scale, then RMS scaling at the end.